GordianSimpul/cryptop/README.rst

 Tipjar
 ------

-Help me reach my goal of contributing to all privacy-coin's ongoing development
+Help me reach my goal of contributing to the ongoing development of privacy coins

 .. code:: bash